 There are many types of leukemia, which can be either fast growing (acute), or slower growing (chronic).
 Almost all leukemia in children is acute.
+Acute leukemias can progress quickly, so they need to be treated right away.
 Your doctor can tell you more about the type your child has.
 Below are the medical names for the 2 most common types of leukemia in children.

 Another name for ALL is acute lymphoblastic leukemia.
 This is the most common kind of childhood leukemia.
 It starts from the early forms of lymphocytes in the bone marrow.

 Another name for AML is acute myelogenous leukemia.
 This is the second most common kind.
 There are many types of AML, which starts from cells that form the other white blood cells (not lymphocytes), red blood cells, or platelets.

 Sometimes childhood leukemia can be mistaken for common illness like a cold or the flu, especially when symptoms don’t go away.
 Check with your child's doctor if your child has any of the following: